AdguardTeam/KnowledgeBaseDNS/docs/private-dns/statistics-and-log/query-log.md

 ## How to use it

-Here's what you can find in the Query log.
+Here's what you can see and what you can do in the Query log.

 ### Detailed information on requests